costrouc/cpsc462/finalProject/doc/report.md

 Thus I have identified three dimensions to the runtime of the code: number of cores, number of ions, energy of each ion.

 The makefile provided with pysrim can test these via the command `make test`.
 It will automatically run each test and plot the resulting graphs seen below in section 8.
+The tests are expected to take roughly 30 minutes.

 The [web interface](http://finch.desktops.utk.edu) has build in testing that provides the runtime for each job and postprocessing (creating plots, summary statistics, etc.).